If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 These three areas show the contrast clearly.

 For sexual effects, the two differ the most.
-Escitalopram commonly causes lower sex drive, delayed orgasm, or arousal difficulties, and these effects tend to last as long as the medication is taken.
+Escitalopram commonly causes lower sex drive, delayed orgasm, or arousal and erection difficulties, and these effects tend to last as long as the medication is taken.
 Bupropion rarely causes sexual side effects, which is one reason it is sometimes chosen, or added to an SSRI to offset them.

 Why a clinician might choose one over the other